-Introduction to the Vaqueiros de Alzada
+Who are the Vaqueiros de Alzada?

 Traditionally, the majority of Vaqueiros lived off cattle husbandry of the Asturian valley cattle breed (la vaca roxa).
-They kept around six to eight cattle which lived inside the house, and sometimes had other livestock such as sheep or goats (4).
+They generally kept around six to eight cattle, though could have as few as two or as many as twelve and wealth was determined by cattle (3).
+The cattle lived inside the house and they sometimes had other livestock such as sheep or goats (4).

 In the summer, the Vaqueiros lived in the summer brañas, or alzadas, in the highlands of the Cantabrian Mountains.
 At the end of September, they migrated down to the winter brañas, further north in the hills.
-In mid-May, they migrated back up to the alzadas (2).
+In mid-May, they migrated back up to the alzadas (4).

 Today, Vaqueiros have no official recognition, protections, or land rights as a people.